lancelafontaine/bioinformatics-compbio-tools/README.md

 # Bioinformatics Tool List.

-This repository contains a list of useful bioinformatics (and computational biology) tools.
+This repository contains a list of great bioinformatics (and computational biology) tools.
 These web and desktop programs are all free unless indicated otherwise, and are sorted by category.
 Please contribute by forking this list!

 ### General Resources and Databases.